kyleshevlin/advent-of-code-2022/README.md

 - The problem generally gives you an example of the input and the expected output, use these to write tests in that day's `index.test.js` file.
 - Write the code in that day's `index.js` file.
 - To run the tests, use `npm` or `yarn` to run the `test` script found in the `package.json`.
 Do this in a terminal that can run Node.
-- Once you think you have the code correct, to get your solution answer set it to a value and log it out to a terminal using Node.
+- Once you think you have the code correct, then in order to get your solution answer, set the result of your code to a value and log it out to a terminal using Node.
 I do it like this:

 ```javascript
 const firstAnswer = someFunction(data)
 console.log(firstAnswer)
 ```

-And then in the terminal, let's say it's for Day 1, I would do:
+and then in the terminal, let's say it's for Day 1, I would do:

 ```bash
 cd src/day-01
 node index.js
 ```

 and observe the output.
 Be aware that you might run into infinite loops, and there are definitely problems that will not complete because they're designed to be too memory intensive.
-You'll probably have to kill a node process or two as you solve that challenges.
+You'll probably have to kill a node process or two as you solve these challenges.

 It's very rudimentary, but it does the trick.